The More childhood, please. Awards

 The More childhood, please.™ Awards honor those who work throughout northeast Ohio to help children grow up and reach their full potential.

-This year’s event will be a dinner and awards ceremony that takes place the evening of Oct.
+This year’s event was a dinner and awards ceremony that took place the evening of Oct.
 1, 2025.
-It will recognize individuals, businesses and families for the many and diverse ways they advocate for more childhood, whether directly related to health care or in other ways.
+It recognized individuals, businesses and families for the many and diverse ways they advocate for more childhood, whether directly related to health care or in other ways.

+Our next nomination window will begin in February of 2026.
 We invite you to nominate those who have made a significant impact on childhood in northeast Ohio.
 This is an opportunity to shine a spotlight on the champions of childhood who are impacting kids in their community in their own unique ways.
-For more information on award criteria, please see the FAQ section below.

 Special thanks to our media partners Ideastream Public Media and WKYC!